Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

 where $N = L_x Q / \pi$ is the total number of merons within the DW, $\dot{\phi}_+$ and $\dot{\phi}_-$ are the precession speeds of ${\bf m}$ in the positive and negative chirality domains \eqref{eq:Cycloids}, respectively.
 As the wall moves, ${\bf m}$ rotates in each spiral domain, reducing the DW mobility by a factor that depends on its position $\bar{y}$ and total topological charge $\mathcal{Q}_\mathrm{tot}$.
 Such a non-local dynamics resemble that studied in Hubert DWs \cite{Foggetti22}, which have $\mathcal{Q}_\mathrm{tot}=0$, but the origin is quite different.
 In fact, the meron DW position $\bar{y}$ and the spiral phases $\phi_\pm$ are three different zero modes coupled together (a Hubert DW instead has only two zero modes $\phi_\pm$).
 In particular, a meron DW can move even when $\phi_\pm$ are pinned, and ${\bf m}$ do not rotate in the entire system.
 Also, unlike a Hubert DW, the velocity of a meron DW with $\mathcal{Q}_\mathrm{tot} \neq 0$ reaches its maximum at the system center and goes to zero as it approaches the surfaces $y = 0$ and $y = L_y$.
-We note that the result \eqref{eq:SolDef} holds in the bulk (i.e. $\lambda_0 \ll \bar{y} \ll L_y - \lambda_0$), and surface effects are expected to prevent the wall from getting trapped inside the system (see SI, Fig.~\ref{fig:VelDef}).
+We note that the result \eqref{eq:SolDef} holds in the bulk (i.e. $\lambda_0 \ll \bar{y} \ll L_y - \lambda_0$), and surface effects are expected to prevent the wall from getting trapped inside the system (see SI, Fig.~S5).
 Due to non-local dynamics, two distant DWs with net topological charges can affect each other’s motion (see SI for details).
 Hence, the DW velocities depend on the entire domain structure, similar to Hubert DWs.
+It would be interesting to analyze the dynamics of DWs in noncentrosymmetric helical magnets, which present analogues of both Hubert and meron walls \cite{Schoenherr18}.